FOR AGES 3 YEARS TO 18 YEARS

 The exact number of white-tailed mongooses prevalent in the entire world cannot be stated due to insufficient records.
 However, as per the records of the International Union for Conservation of Nature (IUCN) Red List, the population density of the species is quite high.
 You can easily locate one if you visit the Cape Province of Africa.

-This mongoose species is rampant in the southeastern parts of South Africa as well as sub-Saharan Africa and southern regions of the Arabian peninsula.
-A large number of white-tailed mongooses also found in the coastal belt of Saudi Arabia, Oman, and Farasan Kabir Island.
+This mongoose species is rampant in the southeastern parts of South Africa as well as sub-Saharan Africa and the southern regions of the Arabian peninsula.
+A large number of white-tailed mongooses are also found in the coastal belt of Saudi Arabia, Oman, and Farasan Kabir Island.
 They can also be found in parts of Ethiopia.

-The habitat of the species is wide-ranging as they can be found in diverse environments that include shrublands, forests, grasslands, savannah, and wetlands.
+The habitat of the species is wide-ranging as they can be found in diverse environments that include shrublands, forests, grasslands, savannahs, and wetlands.
 The species is common in woodland areas and semi-desert regions but they are not very well suited to completely dry, arid places or areas with high moisture such as swamps, marshes, or rainforests.

 The social behavior of these animals varies - some are known to dwell alone, while others form small clans and live with other mongooses (outside the breeding period).
-A group of mongooses is collectively called a mob or a pack.
+A group of Mongooses is collectively called a mob or a pack.

 On average, the life span of a white-tailed mongoose ranges from 10-12 years.

-Mongooses are polygynous, whereby the males mate with multiple females.
-Specific data about the mating cycle of the white-tailed mongoose is deficient.
 However, the mating season normally falls between December and March and the occurrence of litters has been recorded mostly in the wet season between February and May and sparsely in the dry season.
-During copulation, the male mongoose mounts on top of the female in successions.
-There are no scientific records about the gestation period.
-Generally, a female gives birth to 1-3 pups and weaning takes place at about nine months from birth.
+During copulation, the male mongoose mounts on top of the female in succession.

 As per the computations of the International Union for Conservation of Nature or the IUCN Red List, the species of white-tailed mongoose is of Least Concern.
 Their population is pretty widespread within their geographical habitat.

 The primary color of their coat ranges between the shades of gray and gray-brown.
 The fur around their hindquarters and tail is longer and thicker.
 The length of its tail is about 18.5 in (47 cm).
-They possess long black and white guard hairs, and a white tail.
-Each foot consists of five toes with curling claws at the tip.
-Both the males and females possess two sets of mammae.
-The white-tailed mongoose has bilateral symmetry.
+They possess long black and white guard hairs and a white tail.

 Mongooses are furry and cute animals but the cuteness quotient largely depends upon individualistic perspectives.
 Some consider these small-sized animals cute while few others frown with disgust.
 However, a tiny young white-tailed mongoose is overloaded with cuteness.